Home / Blog / How To Create A Content Calendar (Step-By-Step + Templates)

 A content calendar without clear goals is just a publishing schedule.

-When you understand how to create a content calendar that aligns with business objectives, you'll make better decisions about resource allocation.
+When you build a content calendar that aligns with business objectives, you'll make better decisions about resource allocation.
 If your goal is lead generation, you'll prioritize platforms where your target customers spend time researching solutions.
-For brand awareness, you might focus on visual platforms with high sharing potential.

 Pick platforms where your specific audience already exists.
 Skip the trap of trying to be everywhere at once.
 Research shows most businesses get better results from three focused channels than from spreading thin across seven.
 Look at your current analytics to see where traffic and engagement come from.
 Survey your customers about their platform preferences.
 Choose two to four primary channels based on audience behavior, not personal preference.